Ryuku72/msgEnd2End/README.md

 - Expression of love for Lexical JS
 - Deploy with Vercel CI/CD

-## Limitations of Remix
+## Why Remix

+Remix is a JS library Framework alternative to Next.JS especially in terms of Routing through ```<Outlet />```

+The access to all of Remix hooks and use of Routing Systems makes the concept of SSR much more streamlined.
+Its very easy to structure folders and know what Form APi point I need to hit.
+The use of Outlet with useOutletContext hook is very useful and the HMR is very fast.

-Remix is a create library alternative to Next.JS especially in terms of Routing through ```<Outlet />``` However, ```loader``` and ```action``` pose some serious limits.
-The fact that you will need to call a new instance of Supabase within each route leads to unnecessary API calls and worse duplicate data.
+There are issues,  ```loader``` and ```action``` required to call a new instance of Supabase within each route leads to unnecessary API calls and worse duplicate data.

 Whilst this can be broken down in places, in others its unavoidable.

-## Limitations of Tailwind CSS
+## Tailwind CSS

-There is none... its purely a skill issue...
-Look at Tailwind.css file.
-That is an illustration of places that I could not get to work.
-Lexical requires all elements only have 1 className and thus I had to make special conditons to overcome this issue
+Amazing library that requires only a few unique configs.
+For example, Lexical requires all elements only have 1 className and thus I had to make special conditons to overcome this issue

-## Issues with Lexical
+## Lexical

+Why this app exists.
+I love Lexical and building modules around it.
+For every textarea area or even input I just use lexical.
+Storing data as a JSON file just makes a lot of sense.

-Collobration Plugin references documnent and so we have to use a mount hook to avoid it rendering on server.
+There are issuses, eg. Lexical Collobration Plugin references documnent and so we have to use a mount hook to avoid it rendering on server.
 Furthermore, trying to find out a way to convert editorState to yjs update was very painful.

-## Limitations with Supabase and Lexical
+## Supabase, Lexical and Liveblocks
 Currently there is no offical provider for Lexical and Supabase.
 Whilst I did try to use ```https://github.com/AlexDunmow/y-supabase``` this was very limiting and buggy.
 In the end I ported all the collobration elements (pages) to Liveblocks.
+So far has been really great and the YJS runs smoothly but all things require to be done manually unfortunately unlike Supabases Website.

 <br>
 <br>